United Airlines Flight 232: Crew

+Accident

 Takeoff and engine failure

-Flight 232 lifted off from Stapleton International Airport in Denver at 14:09 Central Daylight Time, en route to O'Hare International Airport in Chicago with continuing service to Philadelphia.
-(For convenience, all times in this article are provided in Central Daylight Time, consistent with local time for the crash site in Iowa and the NTSB report).
+Flight 232 departed from Stapleton International Airport in Denver at 14:09 Central Daylight Time, en route to O'Hare International Airport in Chicago with continuing service to Philadelphia.

-At 15:16, while the airplane was making a slight right turn at its cruising altitude of 37,000 ft, the fan disk of its tail-mounted General Electric CF6-6 engine disintegrated explosively.
+At 15:16, while the airplane was making a slight right turn at its cruising altitude of 37,000 ft, the fan disk of its tail-mounted General Electric CF6 engine disintegrated explosively.
 The uncontained failure resulted in the engine's fan disk departing the aircraft, tearing out components including parts of the No. 2 hydraulic system and supply hoses in the process; these were later found near Alta, Iowa.
 Engine debris penetrated the aircraft's tail section in numerous places, including the horizontal stabilizer, severing the No. 1 and No. 3 hydraulic system lines where they passed through the horizontal stabilizer.

 The pilots felt a jolt, and the autopilot disengaged.
 As First Officer Records took hold of his control column, Captain Haynes concentrated on the tail engine, the instruments for which indicated it was malfunctioning; he found its throttle and fuel supply controls jammed.
 At Dvorak's suggestion, a valve for fuel to the tail engine was shut off.
 This part of the emergency took 14 seconds.